Are Museums Your Vacation Jam? Let’s Check Some Out!

 Originally dubbed For Carillon, Fort Ticonderoga is a historic fort that was constructed by the French on Lake Champlain.
 It was built in the 1800s in the beautiful Adirondacks.

-You can book a boat tour, catch lively re-enactments and participate in hands-on activities.
+You can book a boat tour, catch lively re-enactments, and participate in hands-on activities.
 Furthermore, they also offer various events and special programs.
 They’re open from May to October and they have a fantastic Corn Maze which is the best place to enjoy all of the surrounding foliage.

 4. Adirondack Experience